emersion/soju/contrib/clients.md

 A [Weechat script] is available to provide better integration with soju.
 The script will automatically connect to all of your networks once a single connection to soju is set up in Weechat.

-# [Hexchat]

-Hexchat has support for a small set of IRCv3 capabilities.
-To prevent automatically reconnecting to channels parted from soju, and prevent buffering outgoing messages:

-    /set irc_reconnect_rejoin off
-    /set net_throttle off

 [IRCv3 support tables]: https://ircv3.net/software/clients
 [gamja]: https://sr.ht/~emersion/gamja/